 Understand Medicare in Texas

-Medicare, the United States federal medical insurance program, provides coverage for about 2.5 million people in Texas who qualify for Medicare.
+Medicare, the United States federal medical insurance program, provides coverage for more than 4.4 million people in Texas who qualify for Medicare.
 You can get Medicare if you’re 65 or older or have a qualifying disability.

 Your disability typically qualifies if you’ve received at least 24 Social Security or Railroad Retirement Board (RRB) disability insurance payments.
 You can also enroll in Medicare Advantage Plans if you have End-Stage Renal Disease (ESRD) or amyotrophic lateral sclerosis (ALS).

 Most people have premium-free Part A but, if you have to buy it, the cost can reach up to $506 per month in 2023.
 Part B costs $164.90 per month but can be more if you have higher income.
 There are 385 Medicare Advantage Plans in the state that are an alternative to Original Medicare.
 Learn more about your Medicare options in Texas.

 Connect with a licensed sales agent to go over your Medicare Plan options: Request a Quote

 |Insurance company||Medicare rating||A.M.
 Best rating||BBB rating||J.D.
 Power ranking|